thomasWeise/bookbuilderpy/README.md

   - automatically generate a website that lists all produced files so that you can copy everything to a web folder and offer your work for download without any further hassle.

 This [Python&nbsp;3](https://docs.python.org/3) package requires that [pandoc](http://pandoc.org/), [TeX Live](http://tug.org/texlive/), and [calibre](http://calibre-ebook.com) must be installed.
-Additionally, you should have installed  [Firefox](https://www.mozilla.org/en-US/firefox/new/), the [Firefox geckodriver](https://github.com/mozilla/geckodriver), and [`ghostscript`](http://ghostscript.com/).
+Additionally, you should have installed [git](http://en.wikipedia.org/wiki/Git), [Firefox](https://www.mozilla.org/en-US/firefox/new/), the [Firefox geckodriver](https://github.com/mozilla/geckodriver), and [ghostscript](http://ghostscript.com/).
 Most likely, this package will only work under [Linux](https://www.linux.org) &ndash; at least I did not test it under Windows.
 All commands and examples in the following require [Linux](https://www.linux.org).

 ## 2. Installation and Local Use

 The following examples are for [Ubuntu](https://ubuntu.com) [Linux](https://www.linux.org).
-Under other flavors, they may work differently and different commands may be required.
+Under other Linux flavors, they may work differently and different commands may be required.
 Execute the examples at your own risk.

+### 2.1.
+Local Installation and Use

 You can easily install this package and its required packages using [`pip`](https://pypi.org/project/pip/) by doing